superna9999/meta-meson/README.md

  - amlogic-p241: .wic image to be booted using vendor u-boot
  - amlogic-p281: .wic image to be booted using vendor u-boot
  - oranth-tx3-mini: .wic image to be booted using vendor u-boot
+ - osmc-vero4k-plus .wic image to be booted using vendor u-boot
  - amlogic-s905x (all S905X machines) : generic non-bootable .wic image to be customized

 Available S912 machines are :